Can Diet help Arthritis?

 Even though several studies proved that there is no set of food that can totally treat arthritis, there are some foods that can actually boost your immune system and strengthen your bones.
 Consider adding these foods and pick your own set of foods for your arthritis diet to alleviate the pain:

 With its high fiber content, whole grains maintained its credibility when it comes to fighting various diseases.
 Enough with its benefits in your weight loss routine and start consuming whole grains to build a diet for arthritis.

-- The amount of fiber that you can get from whole grains can reduce* the level of C reactive protein (marker of inflammation) in your body.
+- The amount of fiber that you can get from whole grains can reduce the level of C reactive protein (the marker of inflammation) in your body.

 - Bear in mind that what you need to eat is only “whole grains”.
 It is different from “refined grains” and consuming the latter might reverse your expected result.

 Specific foods: Kernels, brown rice, cracked wheat, popcorn and oatmeal.

 Amount to take: Around six ounces of whole grains each day.

 Prominent for its vitamin C, citrus fruits can also alleviate arthritis as the same compound decelerates the development of arthritis.